microsoft/CameraTraps/data_management/README.md

 # Overview

-Everything in this directory creates or operates on COCO Camera Traps databases, which are .json files structured as...
+Almost all the scripts in this directory create or operates on COCO Camera Traps databases, which are .json files structured as...

 ## COCO Camera Traps format